 The profitability of an investment is usually determined by your purchase price, not the selling price.
 When you sell, you are simply at the mercy of the market and can expect to receive the market value for your investment.
 To maximize profits, you need to make sure you obtain the best price when you buy the investment.

 A quote that I wrote down during one of the lectures was, “Low cost basis can right a lot of wrongs.”
-Even if some of your assumptions are incorrect or if you make some mistakes along the way, if you got a really good deal on the investment when you bought it, you can still be profitable.
+Even if some of your assumptions are incorrect or if you make some mistakes along the way, you can still be profitable if you got a really good deal on the investment when you bought it.

 For example, if you buy a foreclosed warehouse for a fraction of what it would cost to build an identical warehouse, even if you make mistakes when acquiring tenants and your vacancy rate is higher than you predicted, it’s possible you’ll still be in a position to make a solid profit due to the fact that you bought the property for pennies on the dollar.